 Marco supports a vibrant and collaborative community of MA and PhD students from a number of UT departments, including English, History, MFLL, Architecture, Musicology, and more.
 Marco grad students do more than just take classes together; they also collaborate on projects, coauthor research articles, eat lunch together, volunteer in the wider Knoxville community, host study groups, organize conference panels together, and much more.
-The Graduate Colloquium, which meets several times per semester, provides further training in the field, introducing students to subjects such as the digital humanities and providing graduate students with a venue in which to present their research to their peers, while weekly language sight-reading groups allow graduate students to improve their medieval Latin and Old French skills in a fun, low-pressure environment.
+The Graduate Colloquium, which meets several times per semester, provides further training in the field, introducing students to subjects such as the digital humanities and providing graduate students with a venue in which to present their research to their peers, while weekly language sight-reading groups allow graduate students to improve their medieval Latin and other language skills in a fun, low-pressure environment.

 Graduate students affiliated with Marco are encouraged to apply for research and travel funds from the Institute for conference presentations, archival work, etc. Thanks to the generosity of our donors, Marco is also able to provide a number of fellowships for graduate students affiliated with the Institute.
 These include: